starkfell/starkfell.github.io/_posts/2016-12-05-continuous-deployment-to-nano-server-in-azure-p3.md

 ![continuous-deployment-to-nano-server-in-azure-p3-003]({{ site.github.url }}/media/continuous-deployment-to-nano-server-in-azure-p3-003.jpg)

 Lastly, if you go into the Jobs view of the Azure Runbook, you should see a job running or completed that was triggered by the addition of the Webhook in GitHub.
 This is because once a Webhook is added to GitHub, GitHub will attempt to trigger the Webhook to verify connectivity with it's intended endpoint.
-This is sonething you will want to be aware of before adding Webhooks in your Production Environments to ensure you do not accidentally kick off a deployment process because of the wrong event.
+This is something you will want to be aware of before adding Webhooks in your Production Environments to ensure you do not accidentally kick off a deployment process because of the wrong event.

 ![continuous-deployment-to-nano-server-in-azure-p3-004]({{ site.github.url }}/media/continuous-deployment-to-nano-server-in-azure-p3-004.jpg)